 Many countries have created systems that designate and define “levels” of education.
 Level 1 and 2 courses are commonly certificates, and are intended to educate people for lower level jobs.
 Higher levels (perhaps 6 or 7) may be used for much higher level training, maybe at university.
 These systems can be an effective way of defining how complex a course should be; but different countries do use different ways to designate levels, and that leads to confusion internationally.

-ACS uses a clear system of Certificates and Proficiency Awards, demonstrating a clear learning pathway for all our students.
+ACS uses 'duration' to delineate level of study, demonstrating a clear learning pathway for all our students.

 How can you Measure Quality Factors?